How to Get a State Job

 Apply for the job.

-The EDD encourages you to apply for all jobs you feel qualified for.
-Search for EDD job openings and submit your application online using your CalCareer account.
-Applicants may also apply for EDD jobs by submitting the Standard State Application (STD 678) by mail.
+Apply for all jobs you are qualified for.
+Search for EDD job openings and submit your application online using your CalCareers account.
+You can also apply for EDD jobs by submitting the Standard State Application (STD 678) (PDF) by mail.
 All paper applications must be postmarked as instructed in the job bulletin.

 4. Prepare for the Interview